Is White Noise Bad Or Good For Sleeping?

 Renewable energy is important.
 Beyond global warming, from a national perspective, a diverse energy supply makes strategic sense.
 Still, ruined sleep from wind farms can be construed by rural residents as another thing shoved down their throats by oppressive city dwellers.

 Every place has its advantages and disadvantages.
-City dwellers would have their complaints about the sound of traffic and the other noises that accompany living close to other people.
+City dwellers would have their complaints about the sound of traffic and the other noises accompanying living close to other people.

 More than one urban resident has visited a relative who lives in the country and found they couldn’t sleep with the silence, the crickets, or the croaking frogs.